-(1) All securities being registered will be issued by Roth CH Acquisition I Co.
-Parent Corp. ("ParentCo"), a Delaware corporation and wholly-owned subsidiary of Roth CH Acquisition I Co., a Delaware corporation ("ROCH"), in connection with ROCH's previously announced initial business combination (the "Business Combination") with ParentCo, Roth CH Merger Sub LLC ("Merger Sub LLC"), Roth CH Merger Sub Corp. ("Merger Sub Corp") and PureCycle Technologies LLC ("PCT"), pursuant to which ParentCo will issue the shares of ParentCo Common Stock registered hereunder to certain institutions and accredited investors of ROCH in exchange for shares of ROCH common stock purchased by such investors in a transaction exempt from the registration requirements of the Securities Act of 1933, as amended (the "Securities Act").

-- (2) Pursuant to Rule 416 under the Securities Act, the registrant is also registering an indeterminate number of additional shares of common stock that may become issuable as a result of any stock dividend, stock split, recapitalization or other similar transaction. - (3) Pursuant to Rule 457(c) under the Securities Act, and solely for the purpose of calculating the registration fee, the proposed maximum offering price is \$10.45, which is the average of the high and low prices of shares of ROCH common stock on the Nasdaq Capital Market on November 23, 2020 (such date being within five business days of the date that this registration statement was filed with the U.S. Securities and Exchange Commission (the "SEC")). - Upon the closing of the Business Combination, the name of ParentCo is expected to change to PureCycle Technologies, Inc.
+- (1) All securities being registered will be issued by Roth CH Acquisition I Co.
+Parent Corp. ("ParentCo"), a Delaware corporation and wholly-owned subsidiary of Roth CH Acquisition I Co., a Delaware corporation ("ROCH"), in connection with ROCH's previously announced initial business combination (the "Business Combination") with ParentCo, Roth CH Merger Sub LLC ("Merger Sub LLC"), Roth CH Merger Sub Corp. ("Merger Sub Corp") and PureCycle Technologies LLC ("PCT"), pursuant to which ParentCo will issue the shares of ParentCo Common Stock registered hereunder to certain institutions and accredited investors of ROCH in exchange for shares of ROCH common stock purchased by such investors in a transaction exempt from the registration requirements of the Securities Act of 1933, as amended (the "Securities Act"). - (2) Pursuant to Rule 416 under the Securities Act, the registrant is also registering an indeterminate number of additional shares of common stock that may become issuable as a result of any stock dividend, stock split, recapitalization or other similar transaction. - (3) Pursuant to Rule 457(c) under the Securities Act, and solely for the purpose of calculating the registration fee, the proposed maximum offering price is \$10.45, which is the average of the high and low prices of shares of ROCH common stock on the Nasdaq Capital Market on November 23, 2020 (such date being within five business days of the date that this registration statement was filed with the U.S. Securities and Exchange Commission (the "SEC")). - (4) Previously paid.